MPDL/media-conversion-service/README.md

-magick-service
+Media Conversion Service
 ==============

 ### Intro
 Web service to use functionnality of [Imagemagick](http://www.imagemagick.org/).
-So far, the service implements only the [convert](http://www.imagemagick.org/script/convert.php) command
+The service implements only the [convert](http://www.imagemagick.org/script/convert.php) command

 ### Installation